SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Its size is based on a constant called ``finalSquare``, which is used to initialize the array and also to check for a win condition later in the example.
-Because the players start off the board, on "square 0", the board is initialized with 26 zero ``Int`` values, not 25.
+Because the players start off the board, on "square zero", the board is initialized with 26 zero ``Int`` values, not 25.

 .. testcode:: snakesAndLadders1